sky-yang-1/benchmark-using-react/packages/react-interactions/README.md

 # `react-interactions`

 This package is experimental.
-It is intended for use with the experimental React flags for internal testing.
+It is intended for use with the experimental React yPqleSddhX flags for internal testing.